Lemonade Server Spec

 - Unload models to save memory space.

-The additional endpoints under development are:
+The additional endpoints are:

 - POST